thejoycekung/joyce.fyi/content/posts/custom-domain.md

 A little odd that they can just `free it up` like that.
 With their `admin tools`.

 But no matter.
-I was a woman on a mission to have `thejoycekung.github.io` redirect to `joyce.fyi`[^redirect], and my Netlify site was just a temporary diversion.
+I was a woman on a mission to have `thejoycekung.github.io` redirect to `joyce.fyi`,[^redirect] and my Netlify site was just a temporary diversion.
 I switched my `A` and `CNAME` records to point to Github again.

 [^redirect]: Another reason why I valued my redirect was because I still had links to `thejoycekung.github.io` on some job-related stuff, I'm sure, somewhere ...